 A selected study of major authors, genres, periods, and/or themes in American Literature, this course may include such writers as Thoreau, Hawthorne, Whitman, Dickinson, Frost, Faulkner, Hemingway and Morrison.
+May be repeated if the topic changes.
 Prerequisite: ENG 112 or 112H.